The Salami Model An Intuitive Approach to Solid State Physics

 Random Vibration

-A hot object looks identical to a cold one from the outside.
+A hot object can look identical to a cold one from the outside.

-Inside, the difference is motion: atoms are vibrating randomly in all directions.
+Inside, the difference is microscopic motion: atoms and molecules are moving and vibrating more vigorously on average.

 Two Kinds of Motion